Conservative liberalism: United States

 In the United States, liberal usually refers to a social liberal form.
 As such, those referred to as conservative liberals in Europe are often simply referred to as conservatives in the United States.
 Milton Friedman and Irving Kristol are mentioned as representative conservative liberal scholars.
 Political scientists evaluate all politicians in the United States as liberals in the academic sense.
 In general, rather than the Democratic Party, which is close to social liberalism, the Republican Party is evaluated as a conservative-liberal party.
 In the case of the Democratic Party, the Blue Dog Coalition is evaluated as close to conservative-liberal in fiscal policy, and as moderate to liberal on cultural issues.
 Conservative liberals in Europe, such as Finland's Centre Party, sometimes criticize cultural liberalism.

-American neoconservatives might be classified as conservative liberals according to Peter Lawler, a professor at Berry College, who argued:
+Peter Lawler, a professor at Berry College, argued that American neoconservatives might be classified as conservative liberals:

 [I]n America today, responsible liberals—who are usually called neoconservatives—see that liberalism depends on human beings who are somewhat child-centered, patriotic, and religious.
 These responsible liberals praise these non-individualistic human propensities in an effort to shore up liberalism.
 One of their slogans is "conservative sociology with liberal politics."
 The neoconservatives recognize that the politics of free and rational individuals depends upon a pre-political social world that is far from free and rational as a whole.